 Africana Studies is supported by a diverse convivial and collegial community of faculty, staff, and students.
-We have over 30 faculty members drawn from several departments in the Humanities, the Social Sciences, and the Professional Schools.
+Our core faculty members are drawn from several departments in the Humanities and the Social Sciences.
+The program also benefits from the contribution of affiliated faculty who participate by cross listing their courses.
 The interdisciplinary faculty is accomplished in terms of teaching, research, and community engagement deeply dedicated to excellence in Africana Studies.

 Students are active participants in Africana Studies and contribute to shared governance by the representation of the Presidents of student groups such as the African Cultural Society, Black Student Organization, Students of the Caribbean Association, and Africana House.